dheeraj2112/AWS_With_Snowflake_Project/AWS Snowflake End to End Project/README.md

 **AWS and Snowflake End-to-End Project Overview and Summary**

 1. Project Overview
-The goal of this project is to implement a data warehousing solution using Snowflake, enabling efficient data storage, processing, and analysis.
+The goal of this project is to implement a data warehousing solution using AWS and Snowflake, enabling efficient data storage, processing, and analysis.
 This end-to-end project covers data ingestion, transformation, storage, and reporting, aiming to provide a unified view of business data for better decision-making.

 1.1) Pre-requisite:

 i.
-Valid Snowflake Account
+Valid Snowflake and AWS Accounts

 ii.
-Snowsql installed,configured and ready to use with the required connections.
+External Snowflake Stage with Storage Integration pointed to S3 Bucket with required IAM role and policies.

 iii.
-On-Prem Oracle db HR schema objects exported in CSV format which are the source files for this project.
-The objects export can obtained from step #2 mentioned below, if not available already.
+On-Prem Oracle db HR schema objects exported in AWS S3 Bucket in CSV format which are the source files for this project.
+The object exports can obtained from step #2 mentioned below, if not available already.

 1.2) Reference Architecture Diagram